-In this rural Trump country, covid vaccine is an easy sell — for now
+In this part of rural Trump country, covid vaccine is an easy sell — for now

 But within a day or so, he was on a ventilator.
 A few days after that, doctors said his heart and lungs needed help from a machine they didn’t have.
 The family had him flown to VCU Medical Center in Richmond.

 On New Year’s Day, he died there, just across Broad Street from the state Capitol where he’d served since 2014.
-Northam ordered state flags lowered in his honor.
+Northam ordered state flags lowered in his memory.

-The two candidates running for Chafin’s seat in a special election Tuesday — Republican and Democrat alike — advocate for wearing face masks and getting the vaccine.
+The two candidates running for Chafin’s seat in a special election Tuesday — Republican and Democrat alike — advocate for wearing masks and getting vaccinated.

-Travis Hackworth, the Republican candidate who proclaims himself “Pro-God, Pro-Business, Pro-Guns, Pro-Life, Pro-Family, Pro-Police, Pro-Coal, Pro-Veterans, Pro-America First,” is also pro-vaccine.
+Travis Hackworth, the Republican candidate who proclaims himself “Pro-God, Pro-Business, Pro-Guns, Pro-Life, Pro-Family, Pro-Police, Pro-Coal, Pro-Veterans, Pro-America First” is also pro-vaccine.

 Hackworth initially objected to Northam’s mask mandate and business restrictions, but he had an epiphany after becoming seriously ill with the virus in the summer.
 As he recovered in July, he took to Facebook to urge “all the hardliners out there that rant and rave about them taking our liberties and freedoms away” to change their ways.